kube-compose/kube-compose/README.md

     host: 'docker-registry.apps.openshift-cluster.example.com'
   volume_init_base_image: 'ubuntu:latest'
 ```
-When `kube-compose up` is run with the above `docker-compose.yml` a pod is created that prints the contents of `docker-compose.yml`.
+The pod created by the example prints the contents of the docker compose YAML.

 ### x-kube-compose configuration
-Because `kube-compose` builds and runs helper images, both a base image and a location to store helper images need to be configured.
+Because `kube-compose` builds and runs helper images, both a base image and a image storage location need to be configured.
 The base image must have `bash` and `cp` installed (see `volume_init_base_image`).
-The location to store the helper images can be a docker registry, or a docker daemon.
-The docker daemon enables support for [Docker Dekstop's Kubernetes cluster](https://docs.docker.com/docker-for-mac/kubernetes/).
+The image storage location can be a docker registry or a docker daemon.
+The latter can be used to test locally with [Docker Dekstop's cluster](https://docs.docker.com/docker-for-mac/kubernetes/).

 Currently `kube-compose` can only push to docker registries that are configured like OpenShift's default docker registry.
-In particular, `kube-compose` makes the following assumptions when the image storage type is `docker_registry`:
+In particular, `kube-compose` makes the following assumptions when the image storage location is a docker registry:
 1. Within the cluster the hostname of the docker registry is assumed to be `docker-registry.default.svc:5000`.
-2. The kube configuration is assumed to have bearer token credentials, that are supplied as the password to the docker registry (the username will be `unused`).
+1. The kube configuration is assumed to have bearer token credentials, that are supplied as the password to the docker registry (the username will be `unused`), or the docker registry is unauthenticated.
-3. The reference of the image to be pushed has the form `<registry>/<project>/<imagestream>:latest`, [as required by OpenShift](https://blog.openshift.com/remotely-push-pull-container-images-openshift/).
+1. References to pushed images have the form `<registry>/<project>/<imagestream>:latest`, [as required by OpenShift](https://blog.openshift.com/remotely-push-pull-container-images-openshift/).

 ### Limitations
-1. Only bind mounted volumes are simulated.
+1. Volumes that are not bind mounted volumes are ignored.
-2. If a docker compose service makes changes in a mount of the bind mounted volume then those changes will not be reflected in the host file system, and vice versa.
+1. If a docker compose service makes changes in a mount of a bind mounted volume then those changes will not be reflected in the host file system, and vice versa.
-4. If docker compose services `s1` and `s2` have mounts `m1` and `m2`, respectively, and `m1` and `m2` mount overlapping portions of the host file system, then changes in `m1` will not be reflected in `m2` (if `c1=c2` then this can be implemented easily with the current implementation by mounting one volume multiple times).
+1. If docker compose services `s1` and `s2` have mounts `m1` and `m2`, respectively, and `m1` and `m2` mount overlapping portions of the host file system, then changes in `m1` will not be reflected in `m2` (if `c1=c2` then this can be implemented easily with the current implementation by mounting one volume multiple times).

 The third limitation implies that sharing volumes between two docker compose services is not supported, even though this could be implemented through persistent volumes.

 ## Running containers as specific users
-Often the images and stubs run in CI cannot be easily modified because they are provided by a third party, and a pod security policy makes it that some images will not run as the correct user. `kube-compose` allows you to use the `--run-as-user`:
+Images and stubs run in CI often cannot be easily modified because they are provided by a third party, and the cluster's pod security policy can deny images from being run with the correct user.
+For this reason, `kube-compose` allows you to use the `--run-as-user` flag:
 ```bash
 kube-compose up --run-as-user
 ```